 NOTE: New text is underlined.
-Deletions have a strike through style.
+Deletions have a strike-through style.

 HISTORY LINES: These rules include only the most recent "History" lines.
-The history line shows when the rule was last revised (or "filed" if the rule has never been revised) and its effective date.
-To obtain a comprehensive history for OAR chapter 436, please call the Workers' Compensation Division, (503) 947-7627, or visit the division's Web site: http://wcd.oregon.gov/policy/rules/history.html
+The last history line below each rule shows when the rule was last revised (or "filed" if the rule has never been revised) and its effective date.
+To obtain a comprehensive history for OAR chapter 436, please call the Workers' Compensation Division, 503-947-7627, or visit the division's website: http://wcd.oregon.gov/policy/rules/history.html